American Airlines: Logo

 In 1931, an American employee, Goodrich Murphy designed the AA logo as an entry in a logo contest.
 The eagle in the logo was copied from a Scottish hotel brochure.
-The logo was redesigned by Massimo Vignelli in 1967.
+The initial logo contained large red letters on either side of the eagle, enclosed in a double red and white circle against a blue background.
+This initial logo laid the foundation for the visual identity of the airline for 80 years.

+The logo was modified for the first time in 1946, eliminating the red and white circles and making the eagle more prominent.
+The corporate name was standardized in a sans-serif font in italic capital letters.

+The visual identity was again updated in 1962 with the addition of a lighter red as an accent color and a medium grey replacing the grayish dark blue.
+The logo was enclosed in a red circle, the eagle designed to be more figurative, and the double A's compacted.

+In 1967 with the airline expanding its fleet and competing for new routes, a review of its visual identity was initiated. in 1968, under the direction of Massimo Vignelli (founding partner of Unimark) a new identity program was created.
+According to Vignelli, the approach was "not styling but reductionist based on the notion of timelessness".
+A blue stylized bird (created by Henry Dreyfuss) was placed between Unimark's AA symbols, a design which endured until 2013.

 Thirty years later, in 1997, American Airlines was able to make its logo Internet-compatible by buying the domain AA.com.
 AA is also American's two-letter IATA airline designator.

 On January 17, 2013, American launched a new rebranding and marketing campaign with FutureBrand dubbed "A New American".
 This included a new logo, which includes elements of the 1967 logo.

 American Airlines faced difficulty obtaining copyright registration for their 2013 logo.
 On June 3, 2016, American Airlines sought to register it with the United States Copyright Office, but in October of that year, the Copyright Office ruled that the logo was ineligible for copyright protection, as it did not pass the threshold of originality, and was thus in the public domain.
 American requested that the Copyright Office reconsider.
 Still, on January 8, 2018, the Copyright Office affirmed its initial determination.
 After American Airlines submitted additional materials, the Copyright Office reversed its decision on December 7, 2018, and ruled that the logo contained enough creativity to merit copyright protection.